A tribute to independent women

 His writing is edgy, explicitly erotic and both character and plot-driven, with quirky twists throughout, even within the shorter pieces.

 A lot of his work develops around a central theme which pays homage to driven, independent and sexually self-empowered women, especially to those more experienced, mature and worldly-wise.
 He attempts to present it all thoughtfully, yet without pulling any salacious or lewd punches.

 Similarly, none of the characters, female or male, is a non-complicit participant.
-The characters he writes about tend to be self-assured or powerful, manipulative and adaptable women who, even when yielding under pressure, are never completely subjugated – there are no victims.
+The women he writes about tend to be self-assured or powerful, yet can be manipulative and adaptable while, even when yielding under pressure, are never completely subjugated – there are no victims.